sambanova/ai-starter-kit/CoE_jump_start/README.md

 SambaNova AI Starter Kits
 ====================
-## Using Composition of Experts (CoE) Models with Langchain
+## Using Composition of Experts (CoE) LLM Router Kit

-This repository provides a Python script and a Jupyter Notebook that demonstrate how to call SambaNova CoE models using the Langchain framework.
-The script offers different approaches for calling CoE models, including using Sambaverse, using SambaStudio with a named expert, and using SambaStudio with routing.
+This repository provides a Python script, a Jupyter Notebook, and a Streamlit app that demonstrate how to route user queries to a specific SambaNova CoE model using a LLM as a router.
+The implementation offers different approaches for using doing this, including expert mode, simple mode, end-to-end mode with vector database, and bulk evaluation mode.

 <!-- TOC -->
 - [Features](#features)